1st Dáil: Legacy

-The First Dáil and the general election of 1918 came to occupy a central place in Irish republicanism and nationalism.
+The First Dáil and the 1918 general election came to occupy a central place in Irish republicanism and nationalism.
 Today the name Dáil Éireann is used for the lower house of the modern Oireachtas (parliament) of the Republic of Ireland.
 Successive Dála (plural for Dáil) continue to be numbered from the "First Dáil" convened in 1919.
-The current Dáil, elected in 2020, is accordingly the "33rd Dáil".
+Accordingly, the elected in 2024 is the 34th Dáil.
 The 1918 general election was the last time the whole island of Ireland voted as a unit until elections to the European Parliament over sixty years later.
 The landslide victory for Sinn Féin was seen by Irish republicans as an overwhelming endorsement of the principle of a united independent Ireland.
 Until recently republican paramilitary groups, such as the Provisional IRA, often claimed that their campaigns derived legitimacy from this 1918 mandate, and some still do.

 The First Dáil "created the beginnings of an independent Irish governmental and bureaucratic machine", and was a means by which "a formal constitution for the new state was created".
 It also "provided the personnel and the authority to conclude the articles of agreement with Britain and bring the war to an end".
 The Irish state has commemorated the founding of the First Dáil several times, as "the anniversary of when a constitutionally elected majority of MPs declared the right of the Irish people to have their own democratic state".

 Seán MacEntee, who died on 10 January 1984 at the age of 94, was the last surviving member of the First Dáil.